 The AOS5 was created by Chris Rosser, an Aerothermal Engineer who turned his professional expertise towards making the best-flying quadcopter frame ever.
 Chris used computer-based stress and resonance analysis to balance lightness and strength while pushing vibration frequencies above the range that the FC cares about.
 The result: clean, smooth-sounding motors, and the ability to turn filtering down and PID gains up for the sharpest flight response you’ve ever had.

 All that aside, my favorite characteristic of the AOS-5 is its flexibility.
-It’s got multiple 20mm, 25mm, and 30mm mounting slots, so you can mount almost any hardware you want.
+It’s got multiple 20mm, 25mm, and 30mm mounting slots, so you can mount almost any electronics you want.
+Need to put your DJI O4 in front of the flight controller, leaving the rear free for … whatever?
+You can do it!
+The Evo also supports up to 5.5″ props!

 The ImpulseRC Apex is considered by some to be the best freestyle frame you can buy today.
 It’s tough as nails, and its reputation for having superior vibration characteristics was recently objectively confirmed by the aerospace materials engineer Chris Rosser.